Epiforge/Cogs/README.md

 * `EquatableList<T>` is an immutable list of items which may be compared with other instances of the same type and produces a hash code based on the permutation of its contents.
 * `INotifyGenericCollectionChanged<T>` is similar to the BCL's `INotifyCollectionChanged` except that it is a generic and therefore provides event arguments aware of the type of the collection.
+* `NullableKeyDictionary<TKey, TValue>` and `NullableKeySortedDictionary<TKey, TValue>` are very slim implementations of `IDictionary<TKey, TValue>` that allow a single null key (useful for some edge cases in which a null key is simply going to happen and you need to be able to deal with it; otherwise, use other dictionary classes)
 * `ObservableDictionary<TKey, TValue>` and `ObservableSortedDictionary<TKey, TValue>` are counterparts to the BCL's `Dictionary<TKey, TValue>` and `SortedDictionary<TKey, TValue>`, respectively, that implement the also included `IRangeDictionary<TKey, TValue>` and `INotifyDictionaryChanged<TKey, TValue>`.
 Ever want to add multiple items to a dictionary at once... or keep an eye on what's being done to it?
 Now you can.

 ## Components